emilperdue/emilperdue.github.io/_pages/about.md

 # About Me

 Hi!
-I'm currently a fourth-year at UChicago majoring in Computational and Applied Math (Honors), Data Science, and Statistics, and am pursuing a Four-Year Joint Master's (BS/MS) in Computer Science.
+I'm currently a fourth-year at UChicago majoring in Computational and Applied Mathematics (Machine Learning Specialization) and Statistics, and am pursuing a Four-Year Joint Master's (BS/MS) in Computer Science.
 I'm also an incoming Quantitative Trader at SIG starting August 2024 on their US Equity Options Desk in Chicago.

 This school year, I will be writing my Honors Thesis titled "Mathematics of Leveraged ETFs, Beta Decay, and Long-Term Investment Viability".
 I’m also involved with various quant finance and data science groups on campus.
 My interests include effective altruism, film, meditation, personal fitness, political advocacy, and reading non-fiction.